spicelang/spice/media/specs/compile-stages.md

 4. AST Builder for A
 5. AST Visualizer for A
 6. Import Collector for A
-   1. Trigger preparation for B
+   1. Trigger compilation of B
       1. Lexer for B
       2. Parser for B
       3. CST Visualizer for B
       4. AST Builder for B
       5. AST Visualizer for B
       6. Import Collector for B
-   2. Trigger preparation for C
+   2. Trigger compilation of C
        1. Lexer for C
        2. Parser for C
        3. CST Visualizer for C